You at 35 weeks pregnant

 As the birth gets nearer, it’s natural to think about labour and how you might manage it.

 Knowing what to expect from labour and what your options are can be a big help, especially if you’re worried.
-Talk with your doctor or midwife, ask questions and go to birth classes if you haven’t already.
+Talk with your doctor or midwife, ask questions and go to antenatal classes if you haven’t already.

 Your baby when you’re 35 weeks pregnant